Sorrento

 Porta di Parsano “BASTIONI”

 The gate called Porta di Parsano is the only one which is still visible in its original context.
-Created during the 18th century, this gate was the beginning of a series of urban transformations culminating in the opening of Corso Italia, the creation of Piazza Tasso and, during the last century, Via degli Aranci.
-After restorations the Gate is visitable.
+Created during the 18th century, was the beginning of a series of urban transformations culminating in the opening of Corso Italia, the creation of Piazza Tasso and subsequently, Via degli Aranci.

 • Open from 10.00am to 1.00pm and from 7.00pm to 22.00pm